NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 ====================================
 None (Forwards Compatibility is out of scope)

+* Note
+  There's a backwards compatibility issue with the behavior of "nova reboot --soft", but that is discussed in the Nova blueprint [10] and spec [11] for the Ironic driver changes.

 Documentation Impact
 ====================
+* The deployer doc needs to be updated.
-* None (CLI and REST API reference manuals are generated automatically from source code)
+  (CLI and REST API reference manuals are generated automatically from source code)

 References